ministryofjustice/staff-infrastructure-alz-backup/README.md

 - `backup_workload_policies` :

 ```
-This protection block allows to choose between the various backup types and attibutes are to be specified accordingly.
+This protection block allows to choose between the various backup types and attributes are to be specified accordingly.
 Please look at this subsection for guidance.

 protection_policies = list(object({